 These geographical features are the reason why Matcha was originally grown in this area of Japan and has been grown there for many hundreds of years, allowing farmers to develop and perfect techniques for producing the highest quality Matcha available anywhere in the world.

 Tea trees for Matcha are fertilized three times as much as other kinds of tea, such as Sencha, in order to create the deep smooth taste which Matcha is known for and to protect the tea tree from the burden of defused sunlight before harvesting.
 The higher grades of Matcha which are hand-picked are given even more nutrients.

 Tea leaves for the highest grade Matcha are picked only by skilled hands – not by machine.
 Picking by hand rather than by machine ensures that the leaves are accurately sorted.
 Though it is a slow process, hand-picking produces a tea of the highest quality.
 (For more information, click here.)

 Breed of Tea Tree

-Only a few breeds: Gokoh, Samidori, and Komakage are suitable for Matcha.
+Only some breeds: Samidori, Asahi, Gokoh, Uji Midori and so on are suitable for Matcha.
 It is very difficult for any other breeds to produce the deep sweet taste of Matcha.
-These rare breeds: Gokoh, Samidori, and Komakage are grown mainly in the Uji region.
+These rare breeds: Samidori, Asahi, Gokoh, Uji Midori are grown mainly in the Uji region.